-At Dalestorth Primary School, we understand the immense value that technology plays in supporting both the computing and the whole school curriculum.
-Our aims are to fulfil the requirements of the National Curriculum for computing whilst ensuring that our children are respectful and responsible digital citizens.
+At Dalestorth Primary and Nursery School, we understand the immense value that technology plays not only in supporting the computing and whole school curriculum, but overall in the day-to-day life of our school.
+Our aims are to fulfil the requirements of the National Curriculum for computing whilst also providing enhanced collaborative learning opportunities, engagement in rich content and supporting pupils’ conceptual understanding of new concepts which support the needs of all our pupils.

 - Are responsible, competent, confident and creative users of information and communication technology.